 I missed Japan a lot on Koh Samet.

 On the last night we ate a beautiful barbeque.
-After those four days we left and got back to Bangkok, it was nice to be back in a proper hotel.
-The one on Samet was a little dodgy to say the least, certainly not the same one from the brochure.
+After those four days we left and got back to Bangkok, it was n

 Back in Bangkok we went to the craziest market I´ve ever seen, it left me dizzy.
 It was like a 40 degree maze with 100 shops and 50, 000 people.
 Interesting